 But many Taiwanese people consider their self-ruled island to be distinct - whether or not independence is ever officially declared.

-What is the history of this tension?
+What is the history between China and Taiwan?

-Going back to the beginning - the first known settlers in Taiwan were Austronesian tribal people, who are thought to have come from modern day southern China.
+The first known settlers in Taiwan were Austronesian tribal people, who are thought to have come from modern day southern China.